-Why Short Term Health Insurance Plans Can Now Be Longer Than Three Months
+Why Short Term Medical Insurance Plans Can Now Be Longer Than Three Months

-For several decades, Short Term Health Insurance has been one of many options for consumers.
+For several decades, Short Term Medical Insurance has been one of many options for consumers.

-Short Term Health Insurance was ideal for those who were without insurance and needed a temporary solution, with plans ranging from one month to just under twelve months.
+Short Term Medical Insurance was ideal for those who were without insurance and needed a temporary solution, with plans ranging from one month to just under twelve months.

-In 2016, the Federal Government created a rule limiting the length of Short Term Health Insurance plans to less than three month.
+In 2016, the Federal Government created a rule limiting the length of Short Term Medical Insurance plans to less than three month.

 The rule, Regulation CMS-9932-F, became effective on April 1, 2017.

-Although the change restricted the duration of Short Term Health Insurance plans, many consumers chose to maintain their coverage by reapplying for a new plan every three months.
+Although the change restricted the duration of Short Term Medical Insurance plans, many consumers chose to maintain their coverage by reapplying for a new plan every three months.

 While this strategy was not ideal, it did help consumers who otherwise would have chosen to go without insurance altogether.